The Drug-Free Workplace Toolkit provides information to help employers develop and sustain successful drug-free workplace programs.

 A clearly written policy forms the foundation of your drug-free workplace program.
 At minimum, your policy should include:

 - The rationale for the policy, such as organizational goals and compliance with laws or regulations

 - Expectations for compliance, including who, what, when, and where

 - Assistance options to support employees in following the policy

 Learn more about developing a policy.

 Employees at all levels should be prepared for the implementation of the drug-free workplace policy and program.
 Everyone in the organization needs information about the problems associated with substance misuse.
 Be sure to provide education and training that reinforces healthy attitudes and behaviors and deepens awareness on how substance misuse can affect employee health and employment.

 Customized training for supervisors can help maximize the effectiveness of your drug-free workplace policy and program.
 Supervisors should be well-informed about the policy and program and be aware of legally sensitive areas.
 They must also be trained on how to document potential problems in a fair and systematic manner, honor confidentiality, and refer employees to appropriate services.
 Supervisors may also need training on how to help employees reintegrate into the workplace after receiving services.

 EAPs are designed to help employees with personal problems that may affect their job performance.
 Although some EAPs focus on problems related to alcohol and other drugs, most address a range of issues and can provide a variety of services.

-Two professional associations—the International Employee Assistance Professionals Association (EAPA) and the Employee Assistance Trade Association (EASNA)—have developed certification procedures for EAP providers.
+One professional association—the International Employee Assistance Professionals Association (EAPA) —has developed certification procedures for EAP providers.